SinsuSquid/Chemomile/README.md

 ```

 ## Comment
-If you're not sure how to use this model, please consult ./Notebooks/
+If you're not sure how to use this model, please consult [some example notebooks](./Notebooks)